weedySeaDragon/plantuml-documentation/src/site/sphinx/formatting/color-names.rst

 Color Names and Samples
 #######################

-These are all of the defined color names in PlantUML, in alphabetical order by name.
-(And yes, the little square of each color was generated using PlantUML.
+These are all of the defined color names in PlantUML_, in alphabetical order by name.
+(And yes, the little square of each color was generated using PlantUML_.
 The source is at the bottom of this page.)

 You can use these by putting a :code:`#` in front of the name.
 See the specific keywords and options for examples.